-- Launch Serial over Network Connector on the server and choose New connection -> Server connection.
+- Launch Serial to Ethernet Connector on the server and choose New connection -> Server connection.
 In the window that will be displayed, you can identify the serial port to be used, give it a custom name, and specify the TCP port that will be used to monitor the connection.
 Click the “Create connection” button to continue.

 - The next step is to install the application on the client computer that will access the shared serial interface created on the server.
 Select New connection -> Client connection and specify the server’s IP address and the TCP port defined for the connection.
 At this time you can also create virtual COM ports by selecting the “Create as virtual port” option and specifying a port name.